Lucius Aelius Caesar: Heir to Hadrian

 For a long time, the emperor Hadrian had considered his brother-in-law Lucius Julius Ursus Servianus as his unofficial successor.
 As Hadrian's reign drew to a close, however, he changed his mind.
 Although the emperor certainly thought Servianus capable of ruling as an emperor after Hadrian's own death, Servianus, by now in his nineties, was clearly too old for the position.
 Hadrian's attentions turned to Servianus' grandson, Lucius Pedanius Fuscus Salinator.
 Hadrian promoted the young Salinator, his great-nephew, gave him special status in his court, and groomed him as his heir.

-However, in late 136, Hadrian almost died from a haemorrhage.
+However, in the summer of 136, Hadrian almost died from a haemorrhage.
 Convalescent in his villa at Tivoli, he decided to change his mind, and selected Lucius Ceionius Commodus as his new successor, adopting him as his son.
 The selection was done invitis omnibus, "against the wishes of everyone"; in particular, Servianus and the young Salinator became very angry at Hadrian and wished to challenge him over the adoption.
 Even today, the rationale for Hadrian's sudden switch is still unclear.
 It is possible Salinator went so far as to attempt a coup against Hadrian in which Servianus was implicated.
 In order to avoid any potential conflict in the succession, Hadrian ordered the deaths of Salinator and Servianus.

-Although Lucius had no military experience, he had served as a senator, and had powerful political connections; however, he was in poor health.
-As part of his adoption, Lucius Ceionius Commodus took the name Lucius Aelius Caesar.